Skip to content

 3. Confirm the certificate is enabled

-4. Configure the relevant connector to authenticate using the connected system's LDAPS or HTTPS endpoint
+4. Configure the relevant connector to authenticate using the Connected System's LDAPS or HTTPS endpoint

 Rotating a CA before expiry: